codio/knowledge/source/instructors/admin/integration/lti-app.rst

 LTI App
 =======

+..
+Note:: Configuring your LTI settings using the LTI App is only for the US version of Codio.
+It will not work with Codio UK (codio.co.uk).

 The **Codio LTI App** method allows for an easy way to integrate and to map Codio course assignments to your LMS system.

-..
-Note:: **Please note the steps below are for implementation in Canvas.** For details on other supported systems see https://www.eduappcenter.com/tutorials.
+**Please note the steps below are for implementation in Canvas.** For details on other supported systems see https://www.eduappcenter.com/tutorials.

 **Video - Connect Codio to Canvas using the LTI App:**